Mission Statement

 Full-time faculty and staff contributing to the Master of Education Program include the following individuals:

 The Education Department is located on the second floor of Curtis Hall.
-The Donley Education Classroom is located in Curtis Hall 131 and houses a variety of educational materials, textbooks, and technology tools (Smart Board, iPads, Chromebooks).
-Curtis Hall 131 also houses the #WeRead360 collection of diverse children & young adult literature, which are available for checkout to all Cedar Crest College students.
-Additionally, Cressman Library holds a selection of educational journals and texts.
+The Donley Education Classroom is located on the first floor of Curtis Hall in room 131 and is the home of the #WeRead360 children and young adult literature collection, an annex of the College’s Cressman Library.
+This library contains over 3,000 books available for checkout to all Cedar Crest College students.

 The #WeTeach360 Professional Education Collection is located in Curtis Hall 227, housing a collection of professional resources which are available for checkout to all Cedar Crest College students.
-This room also serves as an adjunct office, as well as a meeting space for students.
 The Education Department Student Lounge is located in Curtis 230.
 Students are welcome to use these facilities.
 Education Department Faculty offices are located Curtis 223-230.

 Degrees available in the Master of Education Program